Toblerone is no longer Swiss enough to feature the Matterhorn on its packaging

 That includes replacing the phrase "of Switzerland" with "established in Switzerland" on the label, and scrapping the iconic Swiss mountain that's graced its boxes since 1970.

-A Mondelez spokesperson told the Swiss newspaper Aargauer Zeitung that the packaging will introduce a "modernized and streamlined mountain logo that aligns with the geometric and triangular aesthetic."

-And the company told the BBC that it will also feature a "distinctive new Toblerone typeface and logo that draw further inspiration from the Toblerone archives and the inclusion of our founder, Tobler's, signature."
+"The other changes to the packaging also reflect Toblerone's heritage," the company says.
+"The font and brand logo are inspired by the Toblerone archives and include the signature of our founder Tobler."

+While the move to Slovakia comes at some cost, the company stresses it has also increased investment in its factory in Bern over the last several years.
+It believes that will increase production of its 100-gram bars in the "medium to long term," ultimately producing 90 million additional bars per year.

-"Bern is an important part of our history and will continue to be so for the future," it added.
+"Berne plays a central role in Toblerone's history and will continue to do so in the future," it adds.

-While it may come at a cost, the company says its decision to move production out of the country will help it manufacture "millions" of additional bars.

 And the confection itself, a chocolate-honey-almond nougat situation, appears to be staying the same.